-From its origins in 1920, the NFL fended off several rival leagues that tried to battle for both players and audiences but it wasn’t until the birth of the American Football League in 1960 that the NFL found itself with a legitimate challenger to deal with.
-The AFL successfully lured away NFL players and convinced many top college stars to join up, driving salaries upward as the two loops battled in bidding wars for the best young talent.
-Finally in 1966, the two leagues came to a merger agreement but because of TV deals, they would remain rival leagues until 1970.
+From its origins in 1920, the NFL fended off several rival leagues that tried to battle for both players and audiences but it wasn't until the birth of the American Football League in 1960 that the NFL found itself with a legitimate challenger to deal with.
+The AFL successfully lured away NFL players and convinced many top college stars to join, driving salaries upward as the two loops battled in bidding wars for the best young talent.
+Finally, in 1966, the two leagues came to a merger agreement but would remain rival leagues until 1970 because of TV deals.

-The NFL and AFL did decide as part of the merger agreement to immediately begin an annual title game between the champions of the two leagues, the first one to be played on Jan.
+The NFL and AFL decided as part of the merger agreement to immediately begin an annual title game between the champions of the two leagues, the first one to be played on Jan.
 5, 1967.

 The showdown was originally labeled the AFL-NFL Championship, but Lamar Hunt, owner of the AFL's Kansas City Chiefs, who lost the first game 35-10 to the NFL's Green Bay Packers, suggested the name Super Bowl to NFL commissioner Pete Rozelle.

 Hunt came up with the idea after watching his daughter playing with a rubber Super Ball, a popular toy in the 1960s.
-Originally, there was resistance to this title, but it quickly caught on and by the third game between the AFL’s New York Jets and NFL’s Baltimore Colts, the game became known as the Super Bowl.
-It wasn’t until the fifth Super Bowl between the Colts and Dallas Cowboys that the usage of roman numerals to indicate which game was being played was implemented.
+Originally there was resistance to the title, but it quickly caught on and by the third game between the AFL's New York Jets and NFL's Baltimore Colts, the game was forever dubbed the Super Bowl.
+It wasn't until the fifth Super Bowl between the Colts and Dallas Cowboys that the usage of roman numerals to indicate which game was being played was implemented.